The Story of Tracy Beaker: Background

 The book is told from the point of view of Tracy Beaker, a troubled ten-year-old girl.
 Tracy is often unhappy and has problems with her behaviour because she is lonely, frustrated and feels unloved.
 Tracy lives in a children's residential care home (nicknamed "The Dumping Ground") where she has been placed as a result of neglect and domestic violence.
 Her mother often left Tracy to stay by herself when Tracy was very young and does not appear to have an interest in her daughter's life.
 Tracy is unhappy because she has not had any contact with her mother for a long time.
 She seems to miss her mum a lot and it results in her sitting by the same window hoping her mum would come and pick her up.
 She has difficulty getting along with the staff and the other children at the care home (especially a girl named Justine Littlewood).
 Another reason Tracy is frustrated and angry is because she was rejected by a couple called Julie and Ted who attempted to foster her after discovering they were expecting a child of their own, knowing Tracy's background with younger children (especially an incident involving Tracy shutting a baby in a cupboard).

 From an adult's point of view, Tracy has "behavioural problems" and she is always telling tales.
 Tracy's imaginative stories seem to provide a high level of comfort and security for her.
 For example, a recurring story that Tracy likes to tell is that her mother is a glamorous Hollywood movie star, and that she is coming to collect her someday.
 Tracy says that her mother is so busy being in films that she does not have time for Tracy.
 Among other things, Tracy's autobiography details her life so far, her being "deprived and abused" in the children's home (for example, she is deprived of Mars Bars and Smarties) and the types of revenge she would like to take upon her enemies.
 She often portrays a deep and complicated mind.

-In 2002 the book was voted the winner of the Blue Peter People's Choice Award.
+In 2002 the book was voted the winner of the Blue Peter Book Award for Best Storybook.